WiegnerO/Imagify_UI/Imagify/README.md

 ### Image Repository page http://localhost:4200/homePage
 This page allows users to:
 1. view all the images in the repository
 2. select a specific image by clicking on the "see similar images" button underneath an image and see which other images have characteristics in common with it
+3. delete a specific image by clicking on the delet button underneath an image this will also delete its associated characteristics

 ### Add image page http://localhost:5000/api/images
 This page is a form letting allows users to post a new image and imputing information about the image such as: